Thoroughbred Racing - Riding Styles & Disciplines

 In the United States all statistics connected with Throughbred racing are basically incredible, from breeding to exporting, record holders, and purse money.
 The classic Triple Crown for three year olds is comprised of the Kentucky Derby (mile and a quarter), The Preakness Stakes (mile and a sixteenth) and the Belmont Stakes (mile and a half).
 In England flat racing, two year olds run in the five furlong flat races until July 1; they can run six furlongs until September 1, and seven furlongs or more beyond that date.

-Just as in the United States, Thoroughbred racing was the first sport historically, racing in Australia is about as old as the country's history and there are a huge number of tracks, large and small.
+Just as in the United States, Thoroughbred racing was the first sport historically in Australia so it's about as old as the country's history and there are a huge number of tracks, large and small.
 The Melbourne Cup is virtually treated as a national holiday.

 The Japan Racing Association founded in 1955 has built an ever growing public and a tremendous industry.
 In South Africa Thoroughbred racing is one of the country's most lucrative activities and every part of the country prides itself on the horses it raises, and the classic races attract the attention of the entire country.